 NOAA Coast Survey Development Laboratory (CSDL).

-Sound Speed Manager is written in Python, and the current release candidate is 2017.0.0.
+Sound Speed Manager is written in Python 3, and the current release is 2017.2.2.

 The Sound Speed Manager is an application based on the HydrOffice Sound Speed library to bridge the gap between sound speed profilers and multibeam echo-sounders (MBES).
 The application supports several data formats as file and network inputs (Castaway, Digibar, Idronaut, Seabird, Sippican, Turo, UNB, MVP).